Plastic pollution is surging, so what are governments doing?

 Analysts say one of the challenges when it comes to reducing plastic consumption is how cheap it is to produce, thanks to fossil fuel subsidies.

-Another way to reduce plastic consumption is to introduce "system-wide shifts" towards reuse, Fletcher said.
+Another way to reduce plastic consumption is to introduce "system-wide shifts" towards reuse, he said.

 Does the world need a plastics treaty?

-Given the global nature of supply chains, local schemes alone may be unsuccessful to cut down on plastic.
+Given the global nature of supply chains, analysts say local schemes alone may be unsuccessful to cut down on plastic, as supply chains can sidestep fragmented policies.

 A U.N. treaty could create guidance and standards to help countries decide which plastics are unnecessary, assess what they can change and enforce those decisions, said Parker from Economist Impact.

-(Reporting by Jack Graham; Editing by Kieran Guilbert)
+(Reporting by Jack Graham; Editing by Kieran Guilbert and Jon Hemming)

 Context is powered by the Thomson Reuters Foundation Newsroom.